quixio/quix-streams/docs/advanced/dataframe-assignments.md

 sdf = sdf.apply().to_topic()
 ```

 So whenever in doubt, simply assign operations to a variable, even if it won't
 be referenced afterward.

+Once you grow more comfortable with how the various `StreamingDataFrame`operations work,
+feel free to skip assignments where applicable.

 The only time you should _not_ do assignments is [very special edge cases with
 intermediate operation referencing](#avoid-intermediate-operation-referencing).